stratdev3/SimpleW/documentation/simplew/docs/guide/middleware.md

     if (session.Request.Path.StartsWith("/api", StringComparison.Ordinal)) {
         if (!session.Request.Headers.TryGetValue("X-Api-Key", out var key) || key != "secret") {
-            // stop the pipeline here by sending a 401 return session.Unauthorized("You're authorized in this area");
+            // stop the pipeline here by sending a 401 return session.Response.Unauthorized("You're not authorized in this area");
         }
     }
     // continue the pipeline